Muppets Haunted Mansion: Audience viewership

-According to Whip Media, Muppets Haunted Mansion was the 6th most streamed movie across all platforms in the United States, during the week of October 10, 2021, and the 10th during the week of 17, 2021.
+According to Whip Media, Muppets Haunted Mansion was the 6th most streamed movie across all platforms in the United States during the week of October 10, 2021, and the 10th during the week of October 17, 2021.

 Critical response

-On review aggregation website Rotten Tomatoes, the film holds an approval rating of 73% based on 26 reviews, with an average rating of 6.20/10.
-Metacritic assigned the film a weighted average score of 67 out of 100, based on 4 critics, indicating "generally favorable reviews."
+On review aggregation website Rotten Tomatoes, the film holds an approval rating of 70% based on 30 reviews, with an average rating of 6.30/10.
+Metacritic gave the film a weighted average score of 67 out of 100, based on 4 critics, indicating "generally favorable reviews".

-John Serba of Decider praised the humor of Muppets Haunted Mansion, saying, "Muppets Haunted Mansion is trifling silliness.
+John Serba of Decider praised the humor saying, "Muppets Haunted Mansion is trifling silliness.
 It inspires some smiles, if not out-loud laughter."
-W. Andrew Powell of The GATE reviewed the show positively, stating, "Disney World’s Haunted Mansion meets The Muppets in one of the best, and most entertaining Muppet experiences in years."
-Victoria Rose Caister of GameRant.com complimented the series, stating that the "spooky elements are actually done in a very nice way," and the show is "a really solid watch that will be easy to throw on for kids or adults at Halloween time."
+W. Andrew Powell of The GATE reviewed the show positively, stating, "Disney World's Haunted Mansion meets The Muppets in one of the best, and most entertaining Muppet experiences in years."
+Victoria Rose Caister of GameRant.com complimented the series, stating that the "spooky elements are actually done in a very nice way", and the show is "a really solid watch that will be easy to throw on for kids or adults at Halloween time."

-Garrett Martin of Paste rated the Halloween special 8 out of 10 and stated that Muppets Haunted Mansion recalls of the Muppet Show, saying, "It’s a silly, ultimately heartfelt hour destined to become a holiday favorite for fans of Disney parks, the Muppets, or just felt in general."
+Garrett Martin of Paste rated the Halloween special 8 out of 10 and stated that Muppets Haunted Mansion recalls of The Muppet Show, saying, "It's a silly, ultimately heartfelt hour destined to become a holiday favorite for fans of Disney parks, the Muppets, or just felt in general."
 Tara Bennett of IGN gave the series 8 out of 10, claiming, "The Muppets at their best are timeless, and this special captures much of that spirit."
 Polly Conway of Common Sense Media rated the Halloween special 4 out of 5 stars, stated the Halloween special promotes positive message and role models, such as being courageous and encouraging others, while complimenting the diverse representations across the portrayal of different origins.